-- 9.3.4.
-Awardees with a disability will not be approved for mobilisation until a Disability Support Agreement is uploaded to OASIS.
-Program Areas will be required to defer an awardee if a Disability Support Agreement has not been developed, approved and uploaded to OASIS. - 9.3.5.
-There is no exception to this rule. - 9.3.6.
-DFAT remains flexible in the provision of reasonable accommodations and will reassess support needs throughout the scholarship period. - 9.3.7.
+- 9.3.7.
+Disability Support Agreements outline reasonable accommodations funded by DFAT.
+The capacity to provide reasonable accommodations is limited by an awardee's willingness to engage in the disability support process and disclosure of their needs and expectations. - 9.3.8.
+Without exception, awardees with a disability will not be approved for mobilisation until a Disability Support Agreement is uploaded to OASIS.
+Program Areas will be required to defer an awardee if a Disability Support Agreement has not been developed, approved and uploaded to OASIS. - 9.3.9.
+DFAT remains flexible in the provision of reasonable accommodations and will reassess support needs throughout the scholarship period. - 9.3.10.
 Standard scholarship entitlements, such as contribution to living expenses and supplementary academic support, must not be used to fund disability support.
-Additional funds for disability support will be allocated as part of the Disability Support Agreement. - 9.3.8.
+Additional funds for disability support will be allocated as part of the Disability Support Agreement. - 9.3.11.
 The Disability Support Agreement acts as an addendum to an awardee's scholarship contract and does not change any of the obligations pursuant to the scholarship contract.